g8hh/the-tree-of-life/docs/upgrades.md

 - branches: **optional**, This is primarially useful for upgrade trees.
 An array of upgrade ids.
 A line will appear from this upgrade to all of the upgrades in the list.
-Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
+Alternatively, an entry in the array can be a 2 or 3-element array consisting of the upgrade id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
+The third element optionally specifies line width.